-Occasionally I introduce you to an English football club which I assume you (my non-English readers) don’t know much about.
+Occasionally we introduce you to an English football club which we assume you (our non-English readers) don’t know much about.
 In other words, you won’t be reading about Man U or Chelsea in this space.

 Huddersfield, in West Yorkshire, 28 miles northeast of Manchester at the foot of the Pennines.

-A club you had probably never heard of before 2017, but one that was a role model for over-achieving little clubs, Huddersfield is also one of my favorite recommendations for people visiting Manchester.
-Instead of paying outrageous prices for crappy seats at a giant stadium, hop on the train to a lovely little town, make a unique tourist stop on the way, and catch a real local club in a cozy stadium with great fans.
+A club you had probably never heard of before 2017, but one that was a role model for over-achieving little clubs, Huddersfield is also one of our favorite recommendations for people visiting Manchester.
+Instead of joining all the tourists at a giant stadium, hop on the train to a lovely little town, make a unique tourist stop on the way, and catch a real local club in a cozy stadium with great fans.

 The Terriers, which was introduced to honor the fitness and tenacity of a late-60s side.